 Impacting lives for future generations

-The children who have lived in our facility know that we genuinely care about them.
+The children who have been a part of the Miracles family know that we genuinely care about them.
 While some may resist our methods at first, over time they begin to understand that through love, structure, education and discipline, our guidance will help them become productive members of society and have the best quality of life possible.
 We create the sincerest form of community among the children in our care.
 This feeling of family has lead many of them to keep in contact with staff members well after they have left the program.
 Our staff has been invited to attend numerous events such as high school graduations, college graduations, christenings, holiday parties, birthday parties and many other types of celebrations.
 A former resident had even asked one of our Director’s, Tyrone Walker to give her away at her wedding in California.

 I used to be apart of the Miracles family.
 I left a long time ago, because at that time, I was a lost child and was not willing to really receive help.
 I am 19 years old now, and I wanted to write you because I want to say that I was really grateful for the housing and program.
 When I was in the home, I never knew or understood what my problem was and neither accepted that I was trafficked.
 I will always be grateful for the help and love that you ladies brought to me and want to apologize for not really seeing the truth until much later.
 You ladies were the start of my journey with the lord.
 I will always remember the first time we went to church and heard the pastor sing “I am no longer a slave” and the impact it had on me.
 I write to you, not to boast, but to thank you and thank Miracles for the beginning of my new life.
 I have been sober for a year and 4 months and achieved a victim advocate certificate.
 Thank you Mrs. Sonja once again.